 A short primer on how muscle grows: when your muscles stretch, tear, and recover from resistance exercises, they recover bigger and stronger than before.

-Swimming is a resistance exercise just like weightlifting, but the difference is that the resistance encountered during swimming is significantly less than weightlifting.
+Swimming is a resistance exercise just like weightlifting, but the difference is that the resistance encountered during swimming is significantly less.
 The plus side is that swimming places much less stress on your bones and joints; you are less likely to get injured swimming.
+It’s even safe to do while pregnant!

 The net result is that swimming will not build you as much muscle compared to weightlifting (the difference is too large), but due to how easy it is on your body, it will have less damaging consequences in the long-term.
 If your end goal is to simply be active and healthy, then swimming has more longevity than weightlifting does.